Jasonzhou97/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
+<div markdown="span" class="alert alert-info">:information_source: **Note:**

-testers are expected to do more *exploratory* testing.
+1. Testers should not modify the JSON file directly, as doing so may cause errors.

 </div>